favonia/cloudflare-ddns/docs/design/core/configuration-design.markdown

 Detect operator misconfigurations at the earliest boundary with enough information to establish the error.
 Parse and type errors belong at the input boundary, setting-specific semantic errors belong where that setting is assembled, cross-setting errors belong before runtime configuration is admitted, and conditions that depend on runtime observations belong where those observations first become available.

-Normalization is an acceptance rule, not error recovery.
-Only spellings explicitly admitted by a feature contract may produce a canonical value.
+Normalization accepts spellings allowed by the feature contract and converts them to a canonical value.
+It must not repair rejected input into accepted configuration.

+## Runtime Admission

+The complete configuration being validated is a candidate.
+Runtime code may use it only after all configuration-time checks succeed, including setting-specific and cross-setting invariants.
+Any configuration error rejects the whole candidate.

+Parsing may recover after an error to collect additional diagnostics, but the recovered results must not become a partial runtime configuration.

 ## Diagnostics

-Diagnostics must make acceptance status unambiguous.
-A warning may accompany accepted configuration; an error rejects the candidate.
-Do not report accepted normalization for a value or enclosing setting that is rejected.

-## Runtime Admission

-Configuration input is a candidate until all configuration-time validation succeeds.
-Runtime code receives configuration only after the complete candidate satisfies its setting-specific and cross-setting invariants.
-Any configuration error prevents runtime admission; no partial runtime configuration is admitted.

-Parsing may recover after an error to collect additional diagnostics.
-Diagnostic recovery must not make a rejected value, setting, list, expression, or candidate available for runtime use.

-## Feature Contracts

-Feature design notes define their accepted syntax, defaults, normalization, diagnostics, and local invariants within this contract.
+Diagnostics must identify which value or setting they describe.
+A warning about an accepted value must not imply that the complete candidate has passed validation.